(Disclosure: Some of the links below may be affiliate links)

 - The way the ETF is handling dividends.
 A fund can either distribute or accumulate dividends.
-In Switzerland, you will pay the same taxes for both, so it is mostly a matter of preference.
-I prefer distributing funds so that I will get the cash once I need it in retirement.
-And this cash will also help me towards rebalancing.
+In Switzerland, you will pay the same taxes for both, mostly a matter of preference.
+I prefer distributing funds to get the cash once I need it in retirement.
+And this cash will also help me with rebalancing.

 One excellent resource to find and compare ETFs is justetf.com.
 They have an extensive list of ETFs, and you can compare the information on different ETFs in a very convenient way.